MaxSultan/front-end-min/README.md

 # Documentataion

-resizer is a function that accepts an options object.
+compressResizeBlobify is a function that accepts an options object.
 The object has the following properties:

 file (required) -
 image url | image blob data | an image file